psycopaths/jdart/README.md

 ```
 @using = jpf-jdart

 # Specify the analysis shell.
-Can also be MethodSummarizer
+JDart includes a couple of those in addition to the standard JDart shell, e.g., the MethodSummarizer
 shell=gov.nasa.jpf.jdart.JDart

 # Specify the constraint solver.
 Can be any of the jConstraints solver plugins